Natural Products

 Instead, pick whole grains like whole-wheat bread, brown rice, and cereals.
 Your body absorbs whole grains more slowly, keeping your blood sugar and energy levels stable.

-These nuts are rich in protein and magnesium, a mineral that plays a key role in converting sugar into energy.
-Being low on magnesium can drain your energy.
+Specifically, increase cashews, almonds, walnuts, and hazelnuts as they are rich in protein and magnesium.
+This is a mineral that plays a key role in converting sugar into energy and being low on magnesium can really drain your energy.

-Good sources of magnesium include whole grains, particularly bran cereals, and some fish, including halibut.
+Good sources of magnesium also include whole grains, particularly bran cereals, and some fish, including halibut.

-Lean pork, lean beef, skinless chicken, and turkey are sources of protein that include the amino acid tyrosine.
+Lean pork, beef, skinless chicken and turkey are sources of protein that include the amino acid tyrosine.
+Vegetarian sources include lentils, peas, beans, soybeans and dairy.

 Tyrosine boosts levels of two brain chemicals (dopamine and norepinephrine) that can help you feel more alert and focused.
 Meat also contains vitamin B-12, which may help ease insomnia and depression.